 The General Altimax RT45 is an excellent tire for everyday driving.
-It will provide smooth rides, proper handling response, saves you money, and keep on running for many years.
+It will provide smooth rides, and proper handling response, save you money, and keep on running for many years.

 It is designed for family sedans and coupes to perform based on these cars’ performance.
 The contact area reduces road noise and improves even wear.